Ecwid/ecwid-api-docs/includes/_orders.md

 --------- | -----------| -----------
-500 | Uploading of the file failed or there was an internal server error while processing a file 404 | Order, order item or item option is not found 413 | The file is too large
+500 | Uploading of the file failed or there was an internal server error while processing a file 404 | Order, order item or item option is not found 413 | The file is too large.
+Maximum allowed file size is 100Mb.
 400 | Request parameters are malformed
 402 | The functionality/method is not available on the merchant plan